MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/delegated-admin.md

 For certain tasks, you can access the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], which is a powerful tool for you to manage your customers' tenants.
 From the administration center, you can manage upgrades and access the tenants as the delegated administrator.
 For more information, see [The Business Central Administration Center](tenant-admin-center.md).

 > [!TIP]
-> Always include the domain or the Azure Active Directory ID of the customer in the URL when you login as a *delegated admin*.
+> Always include the domain or the Azure Active Directory ID of the customer in the URL when you login as a *delegated admin*, such as in `https://businesscentral.dynamics.com/contoso/admin`.
 This way, you always know exactly which customer you are trying to access.

 ## Restricted access to Business Central as delegated administrator